 With primary emphasis on the U.S., the course covers social, economic and biological dimensions of food systems.
 Using classroom and community experience, the course combines academic approaches with practitioner knowledge.
 A community project is required.

-Presentation of sociological data; descriptive statistics; probability theory and statistical inference; estimation and tests of hypotheses; regression and correlation and the analysis of contingency tables; lectures and lab.
-Gateway to advanced courses in sociology.
-It is recommended that students take SOC/C&E SOC 357 prior to taking this course.
-Not open to students who have taken Soc 359
+Presentation of sociological data; descriptive statistics; probability theory and statistical inference; estimation and tests of hypotheses; regression and correlation and the analysis of contingency tables.

 Understanding the structure of different types of social scientific data, techniques for data evaluation, cleaning, documentation and visual display, merging data from multiple sources, restructuring data for analysis.

-This course explores the relationship between humans and wildlife amidst diverse landscapes, both historic and contemporary, tropical and temperate.
-We study how humans shape wild animal populations by modifying physical environments, and by hunting, domesticating and introducing species.
+Explores the relationship between humans and wildlife amid diverse landscapes, both historic and contemporary, tropical and temperate.
+Investigates how humans shape wild animal populations by modifying physical environments, and by hunting, domesticating and introducing species.

 A capstone experience involving the application of sociological concepts and methods to concrete social and environmental problems.
-Students work in teams and may engage problems using service learning, community based research, and interdisciplinary approaches.
+Involves working in teams, engaging in problems using approaches such as service learning, community based research, and interdisciplinary approaches.